Disclaimer: This is Untrue.

 2.3.6.3 Categories of DNA Sequences

-Then sequence of 3,000,000,000 base pairs (bp) of human 23 double-stranded helix DNAs (one genome) would be roughly categorized as follows.
+Thus, the approximately 3 billion base pairs of DNA in the 23 double-stranded DNA molecules (one genome) can be roughly classified as follows.

 Gene DNA regions associated with mRNA creation (amino acid/protein creation)